Have you ever felt stuck in life and like you wanted to try something new but then thought you didn’t have what it takes to make the change?

 Putting intention into everything you do will help you feel more confident about your decisions and, ultimately, yourself.

-Whereas working on goals with no real intention behind them will make you feel frustrated and even disappointed.
+While working on goals with no real intention behind them will make you feel frustrated and even disappointed.

 6. Keep a log of your wins, no matter how small they may seem